go-aah/docs/getting-started.md

 Open up your browser, navigate to address [http://localhost:8080](http://localhost:8080) to see you first aah application in action.

-You will see a page with text-
+You will see a page with text:

 ```cfg
 Welcome to aah framework - Web Application